tilorenz/compact_pager/README.md

 - Clone the repo (or download & extract it): `git clone https://github.com/tilorenz/compact_pager.git`
 - `kpackagetool5 -i compact_pager/package/ -t Plasma/Applet`

+**To update the plasmoid**, inside the main folder, do:
+- `git pull`
+- `kpackagetool5 -u package/ -t Plasma/Applet`
+- for updating the instances you already have on your desktop/panel, you may need to log out and in again

+## Development
+To test your changes, you can use `plasmoidviewer`:

+`plasmoidviewer -a package`

 ## Gallery
 ![GIF showing adaptive behaviour](https://user-images.githubusercontent.com/22967053/148304695-b4954033-d14d-4c28-a917-5ccf35785913.gif)
 ![Full representation in vertical panel](https://user-images.githubusercontent.com/22967053/148304504-111ef2e8-9db6-4649-974f-77ba37be59a9.png)
 ![Appearance Config](https://user-images.githubusercontent.com/59516401/151220711-2b2fe453-65c9-40a0-85b5-8e2e88ce426d.jpg)